Welcome to the Official

 74,841 of our trees have been destroyed by our government.

 58,612 were not confirmed infested but were destroyed "in case".

 |Information as of October 29, 2015 via ALB Cooperative Eradication Program Media Update|

 |Home||News, & Resources||Educational Material||Maps||FAQ||Fundraising||Contributors||Pictures||About Our Team||Contact Us|

-Your gvernment surveyed these trees last year and
+Your government surveyed these trees in 2013 and

 found no infestation.
-This year they were found
+In 2014 they were found

 to be infested and have been destroyed.